CIS-Spring-2023/project-cis_4339_project_-5/frontend/README.md

     npm run dev

 ### Authorization & Roles
 There are two users.
-And editor and a viewer.
-Editor can add, update, delete resources, while viewer can only view resources.
-The username and passwords for both users is given below.
+An editor and a viewer.
+Editor can view, add, update, and delete resources, while viewer can only view resources.
+The username and passwords for both users are given below.
  - Editor <br>
     username: `admin` <br>
     password: `admin`